CenturyHSTech/Multi-page-Site-Stage-1/README.md

 # My Website Project
-Apply your new-found web design markup and styling skills by creating a 4-page website based on a topic of your choice.
+Apply your new-found web design markup and styling skills by creating a 4-page website based on one of the options described in the assignment.

 - Environment Set Up
 - Coding Your Project